wlsf82/protractor-helper/docs/EXAMPLES.md

 ## fillInputFieldWithFileWhenPresent

-> Note: this function will be deprecated in favor of the function `uploadFileIntoInputField`.
+> Note: This function will be deprecated in version 4.0.0 in favor of the function ['uploadFileIntoInputField'](#uploadFileIntoInputField).

 |      2 mandatory arguments       |            2 optional arguments            |
 | :------------------------------: | :----------------------------------------: |